cantr1/ProfessionalPortfolio/BlockChainPy/README.md

-# 🐍⛓️ PyChain – Blockchain Emulator with MQTT 📡
+# 🐍⛓️ CryptoPy – Blockchain Emulator with MQTT 📡
 ## Overview

-PyChain is a lightweight blockchain emulator written in Python.
+CryptoPy is a lightweight blockchain emulator written in Python.
 It demonstrates:

 - Blockchain fundamentals: blocks, transactions, proof-of-work.